Shuwa! the Ultra city Sukagawa【Tokusatsu Archive Centre】

 *Comments from reporter ’’Yuki’’

-Only my husband and my children have been there so I was looking forward to going there for the shooting for the first time!
-Even though I live in Sukagawa, there are many shops that I have never visited before.
-I would like to go there with my family next time.
+So far, only my husband and children have visited, so I was really looking forward to going there myself for the first time during the shoot!
+Even though I live in Sukagawa, there are so many shops I haven’t explored yet.
+I can’t wait to go back with my family next time.

 Enjoy the magic of special effects!
 Become your dream monsters and heroes with a miniature set!